darkzebra/mongodb-book/read.md

 ```javascript
 db.books.find({year: {$mod: [2, 1]}})
 ```
 The `$mod` operator takes an array with 2 elements.
 The first element is the divisor of the equation, the second element is the remainder value that must match for the record to be retrieved.
-So, `{year: {$mod: [2, 1]}}` will return all books whose year, when divided by 2, have a remainder of 0.
+So, `{year: {$mod: [2, 1]}}` will return all books whose year, when divided by 2, have a remainder of 1.

 The `$regex` was discussed earlier, but allows you to use it in an *AND* query with other operators.
 Also, the `$regex` cannot be used inside of an `$in` operator.
 The queries `{title: /war/i}` and `{title: {$regex: /war/i}}` are identical except we can add more conditions onto the second.

 `$text` will perform a text search on any properties that have a 'text' index type (We will cover indexes laters).
-This means it does not specifiy a specific field, rather it finds all text indexes and searches on those fields.
-If there are no fields with that index, you will receive and error.
+This means it does not specify a specific field, rather it finds all text indexes and searches on those fields.
+If there are no fields with that index, you will receive an error.

 ```javascript
 //Unless you have defined an index on books this will throw an error.
 db.books.find({$text: {$search: "War"}})
 ```

 Finally, there is the `$where` operator which is very useful.
 It is similar to a SQL `WHERE` clause and can perform multiple operations with more complexity.
-You should be aware that it has a major drawback; it must be executed on every document in the collection.
-It can be very inefficient and slower than other queries.
+You should be aware that it has a major drawback; it must be executed on every document in the collection, so it can be very inefficient and slower than other queries.

 The `$where` operator can take either a boolean expression string (i.e. `"true !== false"`) or a function that returns a boolean result.
 It exposes the `this` object as the current selected object.
 The following two examples are functionally the same: